Using objective tests to assess learning

 Using online packages to administer the test allows instant feedback.
 Once a student has selected an answer they can be told if they are correct or not and be given an explanation of their mistake.
 Some of these packages select questions on the basis of previous results rather than randomly, which allow a check on whether the learner is gaining from the feedback provided [adaptive testing].

 Diversity & inclusion

-If use for summative purposes, one needs to maintain the integrity of the question banks by not allowing copies out of examination room, having a large enough bank to enable random generation of tests.
-(Click here for further guidance on plagiarism.)
+If used for summative purposes one needs to maintain the integrity of the question banks by not allowing copies out of examination room.

 Student and staff experience